reevee-codes/java-test-automation-interview-notes/README.md

 Enter the value- 57.<br>
 - **what is defect bug cycle**<br>
 like jira statuses
-- **regression/smoke tests/sanity tests**
+- **regression/smoke tests/sanity tests**<br>
+- Smoke testing verifies the entire system from end to end whereas Sanity Testing verifies only a particular component.<br>
+- Smoke testing is a subset of acceptance testing whereas Sanity testing is a subset of Regression Testing.<br>
 regression -  test the software/ application when a defect is fixed to ensure that the original defect is completely removed  <br>
-smoke tests - minimal set of tests run on each build <br> sanity tests -  very brief run-through of the functionality <br>
 - **: Error vs. Fault vs. Bug vs. Defect vs. Failure**<br>
 error: The problem in code leads to errors<br>
 fault: A fault is introduced into the software as the result of an error<br>
 defect: flaw in a component or system that can cause the component or system to fail to perform its required function, e.g., an incorrect statement or data definition<br>
 failure: a defect, if encountered during execution, may cause a failure<br>
 - **Pairwise testing**<br>
-- used for lowering number of test cases without getting too much danger, algorithm can be used in order to select test cases
 - **Test techniques**<br>
 - Equivalence testing -  used to reduce the number of test cases by identifying different sets of data that are not the same and only executing one test from each set of data
-- Boundary value analysis - behavior of the system at the boundaries of allowed dat
+- Boundary value analysis - behavior of the system at the boundaries of allowed data
 - State transition testing - validate allowed and disallowed states and transitions from one state to another by various input data
-- Pairwise (all-pairs) testing
+- Pairwise (all-pairs) testing - used for lowering number of test cases without getting too much danger, algorithm can be used in order to select test cases<br>
 - **What is Adhoc Testing?**<br>
 - A testing phase where the tester tries to ‘break’ the system by randomly trying the system’s functionality.
 Can include negative testing as well.
 See also Monkey Testing.
 - **What is Bottom Up Testing?**<br>